Kate Middleton’s Travels Include A Morbid-Themed Protocol Of Royal Family? [Opinion]

 The buzz about the members of the Royal Family being banned from eating shellfish when traveling out of the country has made headlines recently.
 But this doesn’t make them any different from the Smiths or Jones family who travel abroad.
 The Royals also avoid undercooked meat and tap water on their travels, again a common sense tip that most people follow.

-While banning shellfish was recently offered up as a tidbit about the royal family, they are no different than most seasoned travelers who know not to touch the stuff because it has a high incidence of food poisoning. suggests The Sun.
+While banning shellfish was recently offered up as a tidbit about the royal family, they are no different than most seasoned travelers who know not to touch the stuff because it has a high incidence of food poisoning The Sun suggested.
 However, there is one rule that Kate Middleton was introduced to as a royal that she probably didn’t follow when she was still just Kate from Bucklebury.

 One of the more bizarre rules that the Royals follow has to do with death when traveling.
 This dates back to something that happened decades ago with Queen Elizabeth, who was Princess Elizabeth at the time.
 It was during her travels to Kenya as a young woman with Prince Philip, according to Bravo.